flaredata/flaredata.github.io/_posts/2016-09-30-q6-spark-vs-c-on-a-laptop.md

 ## Flare: Set your Data on Fire!

 Is there any good reason *why* the C code needs to be faster than Spark?
-We believe not, and in fact, running the same Query 6 accelerated with Flare
+We believe not, and in fact, running the same query, Q6, accelerated with Flare

     scala> val q1 = flare(q)
     scala> time(q1.show)